Federated Learning from Small Datasets: Appendix

 \paragraph{Averaging round experiment} For this set of experiments we use smaller versions of ResNet architectures with 3 blocks, where the blocks use $16,32,64$ filters, respectively.
 In essence, these are smaller versions of the original ResNet18 to keep training of 250 networks feasible.

-\paragraph{CIFAR10 \& Pneumonia} For CIFAR10, we consider a standard ResNet18 architecture, where weights are initialized by a Kaiming Normal and bias are zero-initialized.
+\paragraph{CIFAR10 \& Pneumonia} For CIFAR10, we consider a standard ResNet18 architecture, where weights are initialized by a Kaiming Normal and biases are zero-initialized.
 Each client constructs and initializes a ResNet network separately.
-For pneumonia, X-ray images are resized to be of size (224,224).
+For pneumonia, X-ray images are resized to $(224,224)$.

-\paragraph{MRI} For the MRI scan data, we train a small convolutional network of type Conv(32)-Batchnorm-ReLU-MaxPool-Conv(64)-Batchnorm-ReLU-MaxPool-Linear, where Conv($x$) are convolutional layers with $x$ filters of kernel size 3.
+\paragraph{MRI} For the MRI data, we train a small convolutional network of architecture Conv(32)-Batchnorm-ReLU-MaxPool-Conv(64)-Batchnorm-ReLU-MaxPool-Linear, where Conv($x$) are convolutional layers with $x$ filters of kernel size 3.
 The pooling layer uses a stride of $2$ and kernel size of $2$.
-The Linear layer is of size 2 matching the number of output classes.
-All scan images are resized to be of size (150,150).
+The Linear layer is of size $2$ matching the number of output classes.
+All scan images are resized to $(150,150)$.

-\subsection{Training setup}
+\subsubsection{Training setup}

-In this section, we give additional information for the training setup for individual experiments in our empirical evaluation.
+In this section, we give additional information for the training setup for each individual experiment of our empirical evaluation.

 \paragraph{SUSY experiments} SUSY is a binary classification dataset with $18$ features.
-We train linear models with stochastic gradient descent (learning rate $0.0001$, found by grid-search on an independent part of the dataset) on $441$ clients.
-We aggregate every $50$ rounds.
-Aggregation is performed via the iterated Radon point~\citep{kamp2017effective} with $h=2$ iterations. \ourmethod performs daisy-chaining with period $d=1$.
-The test accuracy is evaluated on a test set with $1\,000\,000$ samples drawn iid at randomly.
+We train linear models with stochastic gradient descent (learning rate $0.0001$, found by grid-search on an independent part of the dataset) on $441$ clients, aggregating every $50$ rounds via the iterated Radon point~\citep{kamp2017effective} with $h=2$ iterations. \ourmethod performs daisy-chaining with period $d=1$.
+The test accuracy is evaluated on a test set with $1\,000\,000$ samples drawn iid at random.

-\paragraph{Synthetic Data} The synthetic binary classification dataset is generated by the sklearn~\citep{pedregosa2011scikit} function with $100$ features of which $20$ are informative, $60$ are redundant, and $5$ are repeated.
+\paragraph{Synthetic Data} The synthetic binary classification dataset is generated by the sklearn~\citep{pedregosa2011scikit} \verb+make_classification+ function with $100$ features of which $20$ are informative, $60$ are redundant, and $5$ are repeated.
 We generate $3$ clusters per class with a class separation of $1.0$, a shift of $1.0$ and a scale of $3.0$.
 Class labels are randomly flipped with probability $0.02$.